supabase/supabase/apps/docs/CONTRIBUTING.md

 ## Reference structure

-Reference docs are produced from the reference specs and source-code references.
+Reference docs are produced from the reference specs and library source code.
 A common spec file contains shared function and endpoint definitions, and library-specific spec files contain further details.

 ### Common spec file

+Each type of library (for example, language SDK or CLI) has a common spec file.
 For example, see the [spec file for the language SDKs](https://github.com/supabase/supabase/blob/master/apps/docs/spec/common-client-libs-sections.json).
-This section contains definitions for the common SDK functions:
+This file contains definitions for the common SDK functions:

 - **id** - Identifies the function
 - **title** - Human-readable title
 - **slug** - URL slug
 - **product** - Supabase product that owns the function.
 For example, database operations are owned by `database`, and auth functions are owned by`auth`
-- **type** - Can be `function` for a structured function definition or `markdown` for a prose explainer section.
+- **type** - `function` for a structured function definition or `markdown` for a prose explainer section.

 To add a new function, manually add an entry to this common file.